The Knack ...and How to Get It: Production

 Lester himself makes a brief cameo as an annoyed bystander.
 John Barry contributed the jazzy score, which features a memorable organ solo by Alan Haven.
 Jane Birkin, Charlotte Rampling, and Jacqueline Bisset all made their first cinematic appearances in the film as extras, together with Top of the Pops disc girl Samantha Juste.

-Reception
+Release

+Critical reception

 In The New York Times, Bosley Crowther positively reviewed it as "delightfully mobile" and a "frenziedly running, jumping picture".
 Variety praised the performances, citing Rita Tushingham as perfect in her role.

-In 2016, The Hollywood Reporter ranked it the 49th best film to win the Palme d'Or, stating it "hasn't aged well" but the setting was a great asset.
+The film has fared less well on reappraisal.
 In 2001, the Wallflower Critical Guide noted the creativity in cinematography and editing, but said it disrupted the storytelling.

+In 2016, The Hollywood Reporter ranked it the 49th best film to win the Palme d'Or (out of the 69 films to win up to that point), stating it "hasn't aged well" but the setting was a great asset.

+In 2020, as part of a profile of Tushingham, Stuart Jeffries in The Guardian called the film "painful to watch", citing "the levity with which the film treats rape, not to mention Nancy's weird hysteria, is bound to make modern audiences a little queasy."

 Accolades

 The film was entered into competition at the 1965 Cannes Film Festival, where it won the Palme d'Or.